 Groundwater is any water "occurring in a saturated subsurface geological formation of rock or soil."
 Sources of groundwater include horizontal collectors; infiltration lines; springs; and dug, drilled, or other types of wells.
-Sources of groundwater that is useable and accessible to wells, lakes, streams, and springs is contained in geological formations called aquifers.
+Sources of wells.
+Sources of wells.
+Is Groundwater that is useable and accessible to wells, lakes, streams, and springs is contained in geological formations called aquifers.
 Aquifers allow water in the ground to move and fill in the pores and cracks.
 Wisconsin has four aquifers of varying depths and thicknesses.
 The following is a list of the aquifers from the shallowest to the deepest: